antor44/BasiCrash/README.md

            | o \/o\ (c'||( (_ /_|/o\ (c'| \
            |___/\_,]\_)L| \__|L| \_,]\_)Ln|

-BasiCrash is a free MSX Basic game, a new old school arcade game developed with default Basic, no assembly, and in monochrome text mode (SCREEN 0).
+BasiCrash is a free MSX Basic game, a new old school arcade game developed with default Basic, no assembly, and in text mode (monochrome or SCREEN 0).

 Game buttons: